AutodeskAILab/WaLa/README.md

 To quickly try out the WaLa models without setting up your local environment, check out the [Google Colab Demo](https://colab.research.google.com/drive/1XIoeanLjXIDdLow6qxY7cAZ6YZpqY40d?usp=sharing).

+### Optimized WaLa Inference

+Optimized inference with ONNX and TensorRT is fully supported; all scripts, models, and step-by-step instructions can be found in the `Optim` folder—please refer to its README for detailed usage.

 ## Citation
 ```bibtex